mlzdev/ethergroups/README.md

 ###[Why nginx + apache?](id:why-nginx-apache)
 If you have one server for ethergroups (with apache) and a seperate with etherpadlite (with nginx e.g.), there is no problem.
-When you want them both on one machine (on the same port, to prevent firewall issues) you can configure nginx as a reverse proxy for both.
+BUT when you want them both on one machine and on the same port (to prevent firewall issues e.g. with firewalls which only allow port 80 and 443) you can configure nginx as a reverse proxy for both.
-E.g. for the etherpadlite server you redirect `/eplite`to port 9001 and everything else to port 8080, where apache (with ethergroups) is waiting.
+E.g. for the etherpadlite server you redirect `/eplite`to port 9001 and everything else to port 8080, where apache (with ethergroups) is listening.

 ![image](https://raw.github.com/goldquest/ethergroups/develop-local/doc/nginx_rp_diagram.png)